DATE 8 / 1 / 2019

 Actually, the whole crazy concept of purebred dogs became popular just a few hundred years ago when the intent of breeders was to manipulate the size, shape and character of their working dogs to create the best hunters, herders, and guardians.
 Over time, however, humans began to focus their genetic efforts on their home companion pets.
 They desired pets with extremes in size like the portable “teacup” breeds, and exotic looks, like the adorable flat-faced pug.
 Of course, there were drawbacks to all of these different mutations, but demand was high, and despite health issues, breeders persisted in trying to perfect their dogs to set breed standards.

-The good news for our mutt buddies is that traditionally they are significantly healthier than most purebred dogs with a lower incidence of genetic disease.
+The good news for our mutt buddies is that traditionally they are significantly healthier than most purebred dogs.
+As our friends at Your Dog Advisor have shown us, mixed breed dogs have a much lower incidence of genetic disease.
 It is very common when breeding animals that have similar familial backgrounds to pass on diseases.
 Since mutts are a mix of genetics, they have a lower rate of disorders such as hip dysplasia, certain knee diseases, spinal diseases, heart diseases, and even cancer.
 This also increases their lifespan (They’re quite the tough mutters).
 Adopt a mutt and save thousands of dollars on vet bills every year?
 Deal, Howie!